fresh8/rollerderby/README.md

 Roller derby manages rolling replacements of services that use Instance metadata for the target revision of an application.

 ## Authentication

-There are two mechanisms you can use for authentication;
+There are two mechanisms you can use for authentication:

  1. user credentials (e.g. `google auth login --project $PROJECT_ID`).
  2. account key credentials (e.g. service account JSON file).